OnroerendErfgoed/atramhasis/paper/paper.md

 # State of the field

 Having decided on our functional and technical requirements, we surveyed vocabulary software available at the time (2014).
-Knowing we need to integrate existing software in our normal technical environment, requiring a great degree of flexibility and customisation, we focussed our search on open source software.
+Knowing we needed to integrate existing software in our normal technical environment, requiring a great degree of flexibility and customisation, we focussed our search on open source software.